PHSI-supplements/labs/lab-templates/_initial-setup/UNL-CSCE231/UNL-CSCE231-setup.md

   - Select **Remote-SSH: Connect to Host...** from the Command Palette.
   - Use USERNAME@nuros.unl.edu
   - After the connection is established, use **File** ⇒ **Open...** to navigate to PokerLab.
-    - Navigate to the directory that has the *README.md* file and the *CMakeLists.txt* file.
+    - Navigate to the directory that has the *CMakeLists.txt* file and the *CMakePresets.json* file.
 - [ ] Open *README.md*
   - Option 1: Open *README.md* in the web interface for your Git repository
   - Option 2: In VS Code's "Explorer" pane, right-click on *README.md* and select **Open Preview**